WinterAxis/ESV-MD-Bible/The_Bible_esv/66_Revelation/Rev_22.md

 He who testifies to these things says, **"Surely I am coming soon."** Amen.
 Come, Lord Jesus!

 ###### 21
 The grace of the Lord Jesus be with all.
-Amen. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Amen.

 ***